aminya/astro-parcel/packages/astro-parcel/README.md

 Options
---astroDist <string = "./dist">     the directory that astro writes the build result to --parcelDist <string = "./dist">    the directory to output the parcel result --astroJs <string = resolved>       the astro cli js path --parcelJs <string = resolved>      the parcel cli js path --nodeBin  <string = current node>  the node bin path Extra arguments are directly passed to Astro and then Parcel
+--astroDist <string = "./dist">     the directory that astro writes the build result to --parcelDist <string = "./dist">    the directory to output the parcel result --publicDir <string = "./public">   the public folder path.
+The files that are directly copied to parcelDist folder --srcDir <string = "./src">         the src folder.
+This path is used to search for the files that are not present in astroDist folder

+Extra arguments are directly passed to Astro and then Parcel

+Advanced Options
+--astroJs <string = resolved>       the astro cli js path --parcelJs <string = resolved>      the parcel cli js path --nodeBin  <string = current node>  the node bin path
 ```

 To use astro-parcel, you should configure your Astro project like normal.
 Then, call the astro-parcel commands.